-In the 2030s, Fircrest is treasured for its character, natural assets, friendly and welcoming atmosphere, diversity, safety and quiet settings.
+In the 2030s, Fircrest is treasured for its character, natural assets, friendly and welcoming atmosphere, diversity, safety, and quiet settings.

 Fircrest includes a broad choice of housing types at a range of prices, including affordable homes.
-During the past 20 years, there has been more variety in the types and prices of newly constructed homes, including more cottages, accessory dwelling units, attached homes, live-work units and other smaller single-family homes.
+During the past 20 years, there has been more variety in the types and prices of newly constructed homes, including more cottages, accessory dwelling units, attached homes, live-work units, and other smaller single-family homes.
 New homes blend with existing homes and the natural environment, retaining valued characteristics of neighborhoods as they continue to evolve.
-While single-family neighborhoods have remained stable, the number and variety of multifamily housing choices, including units oriented towards seniors, have increased significantly, especially within mixed-use developments along Mildred Street and 19th Street.
+While single-family neighborhoods have remained stable, the number and variety of multifamily housing choices, including units oriented towards seniors, have increased significantly, especially in mixed-use neighborhoods within the 19th and Mildred area.
 Through careful planning and community involvement, changes and innovation in housing styles and development have been embraced by the community.
-Residents enjoy a feeling of connection to their neighborhoods and to the community as a whole.
+Residents enjoy a feeling of connection to their neighborhoods and to the community.